-Yet, I couldn’t hang up on my mother and disrespect her.
-She made me listen to her sigh of exhaustion, the same one that she’d always given me whenever I worried her.
+“I don’t know.
+I gotta call you later.”
+I was disappointed, but I couldn’t hang up on my mother and disrespect her.
+She made me listen to her final sigh of exhaustion, the same one that she’d always given me whenever I worried her.

-“How ar-re yuh now?” she greeted.
+“How ar-a yuh now?” she greeted.

 “Oh, I’m fine.”